Start a Newspapers & Magazines Trading Business in Dubai

 Licensing and Compliance Requirements

-Trading in printed publications in the UAE carries specific regulatory obligations beyond the free zone licence itself.
+Trading in printed publications in the UAE carries specific regulatory obligations beyond the free zone license itself.
 All imported publications must comply with UAE media content regulations as enforced by the UAE Media Regulatory Office.
 Content that conflicts with UAE public standards, cultural values, or legal provisions is prohibited from import and distribution regardless of the trader's free zone status.

 For certain categories of printed content, traders may require additional approvals from the National Media Council prior to import or distribution.
 It is advisable to seek regulatory guidance on specific titles or publication categories before committing to supply agreements.